thcasey3/lrengine/docs/source/index.rst

 Welcome to lrengine
 ===================

-lrengine is an open-source Python package for mapping a parent directory and correlating specific language patterns within the file and folder names either with each other or with outputs of a user supplied function.
+lrengine is an open-source Python package for correlating specific language patterns within file and folder names either with each other or with outputs of a user supplied function.

 Authors: Thomas Casey